lxly9/progression-respun/README.md

 - remove potions and tipped arrows
   - water breathing
 - Level system revamp
+- banners as capes
+  - applied at smithing table or put into chestplate?

 ### Done
 - ~~**!!** Under Armor rendering~~